There are actually two different types of stop-snoring products that people refer to as ‘anti-snoring nose vents.’

 To put the difference into the most basic perspective, one would have to say that both of these products treat completely different types of snoring.

-But in this post, we are going to be discussing the second type.
+But in this post, we are (for the most part) going to be discussing the second type.
 Here is what you need to know.

 How Are Anti-snoring Nose Vents Meant To Work?